Export controls and international research collaborations

 2. If aspects of the syllabus are controlled (ie listed on the UK strategy export control list), consider whether there are alternative sources of publicly available teaching material that could be used or if the controlled elements of the syllabus can be delayed until the relevant students will be studying in Oxford.

 3. If it is not feasible to delay dissemination, then an export licence must be sought and granted before sharing the controlled information.
-To apply for a licence, follow the process described above under 'How do I apply for an export control licence?'.
+To apply for a licence, follow the process described above under For Departments and Faculties: Applying for an export licence for non-research related activity.
 A licence will be required for each country or, in some cases, each recipient of the controlled information.
 This will take time, depending on the nature of the technology and its destination.
 There is no guarantee that a licence will be granted.
 It is essential that the above checks are made as early as possible.

 Export controls can be complex and this note is intended as a brief overview.
 Two important points not included above are: